 "When my parents passed away we became even closer...there is no one in the family that is well off.
 There is no one in the family that is wealthy or very successful financially.
-Yet, in spite of that our relatives always make it a point that they share whatever they have with us.
-Whatever they have they share with us."
+Yet, in spite of that our relatives always make it a point that they share whatever they have with us."